swilliams-pivotal/gemfire-groovy-extensions/README.md

 A Groovy DSL for GemFire

-Using Groovy extensions it's possible to write the following:
+Using Groovy extensions it's possible to extend the FunctionService Java class with additional methods and thus write the following:

     def function1 = { fc->
       println "called function! ${fc.getFunctionId()}"